Below are key facts and information regarding Hepatitis C.

 - Following initial infection, approximately 80% of people will not show any symptoms.
 If there are symptoms, they may include fever, fatigue, decreased appetite, nausea, vomiting, abdominal pain, dark urine, grey-colored feces, joint pain, or jaundice (yellowing of the skin and the whites of the eyes).

-Please contact our office to further discuss the new and exciting treatment options to cure hepatitis C!
+Please contact our office to further discuss new and exciting treatment options to cure Hepatitis C!